ncoudray/DeepPATH/DeepPATH_code/README.md

 # 3 - Analyze the outcome

-## Generate heat-maps per slides (all test slides in a given folder; code not optimized and slow):
+## Generate heat-maps per slides overlaid on original slide (all test slides in a given folder; code not optimized and slow):
 code in 03_postprocessing/0f_HeatMap_nClasses.py:

 on the Phoenix cluster, the header for the following commands could be: